ttrung2409/warehousing/README.md

 Prerequisite: .NET Framework 4.5 or higher, MSSQL, Visual Studio

 1. Create Warehousing database then run Warehousing.sql to create its content
-2. Amend the connection string in web.config and build the source
+2. Build the source
-3. Run the project
+3. Amend the connection string in web.config and run the project